 Students may not have food in class or in the hallways unless permitted to do so by the principal.
-Any student that wishes to carry a water bottle with them to class, must have a bottle that is plastic, see-through, and has a lid that screws on to reduce spills.
-Students are only allowed to bring water with them to class.
+Any student that wishes to carry a drink with them to class, must use a non-glass (plastic, metal) bottle with a screw-on lid to reduce spills.
+Energy drinks are not allowed within the building.
+If circumstances are deemed necessary, the principal may determine that students are only allowed to bring water with them to class, in see-through, plastic bottles, with screw-on lids.